the-pad-forum/activity7-simple-quiz-app/README.md

 **Live Preview:** https://activity7-simple-quiz-app.vercel.app

 ## Introduction
-The Simple Quiz App project is an essential exercise designed to enhance your skills in web development, focusing majorly on JavaScript, and a little bit of HTML and CSS.
+The Simple Quiz App project is an essential exercise designed to enhance your skills in web development, focusing majorly on JavaScript, and a little bit on HTML and CSS.
 This activity aims to give you practical experience in constructing a web application, understanding its framework, and implementing key features.

 ![Mockup](/img/current-ui.png)